Want to stop feeling tired? Maybe that’s a silly question. A lot of us get so used to ‘running on empty’ we barely register we’re exhausted any more.

 Some fresh air, movement, and making sure you’re hydrated and fed will give you the base you need to think about other changes you can make.
 Drink a big glass of water; make yourself a snack and head out for a quick walk round the block.
 It’s amazing the boost these simple things can give you.

-Come back, and it’s time to take a look at real changes to make a difference to your days.
+Come back, and it’s time to take a look at longer term ways to make a difference to your days.

 2. Batch your tasks